salvadorkravmaga/tree-project/README.md

 <h2 align="center">Donate</h2>

 Tree project relies purely on donations.
+You can support our project by donating any amount of money.

 BTC: 114ELJkpecyoyNVFeEcHws4xy5MYDv8HUC